Croatia take charge of Davis Cup final

 As a result, France must win Saturday's doubles, which will see Pierre Hugues-Herbert and Nicolas Mahut take on Ivan Dodig and Mate Pavic, to have any chance of repeating their victory in 2017.

-The hosts were enthusiastically backed by the majority of a crowd numbering close to 20,000 at Stade Pierre Mauroy, but Coric, who has risen to 12th in the world rankings, looked composed as he beat Chardy 6-2 7-5 6-4 in the opening singles rubber.
+The host was enthusiastically backed by the majority of a crowd numbering close to 20,000 at Stade Pierre Mauroy, but Coric, who has risen to 12th in the world rankings, looked composed as he beat Chardy 6-2 7-5 6-4 in the opening singles rubber.

 The 22-year-old did call for a medical timeout late in the contest, due to an apparent groin strain, but insisted it was only precautionary.